praesongprasit/EventSiteTest/src/speakers/aleisha-amohia.md

 talkExcerpt: Aleisha will share her experiences working in open source projects and how open source values may influence culture.
 talkStartTime: 2023-07-07T15:00:00.000+12
 talkEndTime: 2023-07-07T15:30:00.000+12
-featuredImage:
+featuredImage: /assets/images/profiles-speakers/aleisha_amohia_og.png
-featuredImageAlt:
+featuredImageAlt: "Communities, code, and Creative Commons by Aleisha Amohia, Koha Technical Lead at Catalyst IT.
+Join us to hear Aleisha and other speakers at NZ Tech Rally, 7th July, Wellington"
-featureImageType:
+featureImageType: png
-featureImageWidth:
+featureImageWidth: 1200
-featureImageHeight:
+featureImageHeight: 630
 ---

 <p>Open source software is a powerful sector of the technology industry - code that is free to use and share, community-driven projects, and global development.</p>